 Many people are under the impression that the method in which a medication is administered impacts its effectiveness.
 Professionals with a Regulatory Affairs Diploma know that this assumption is both true and false.
 While both methods are effective, that effectiveness depends on why the medication is needed in the first place and to whom it is being prescribed.

-Some patients aren’t capable of taking tablet form medications due to certain conditions, such as vomiting or being unconscious, for example.
-In a case like this, an injection would need to be administered as treatment since a tablet wouldn’t be possible.
+Some patients aren’t capable of taking tablet-form medications due to certain conditions, such as vomiting or being unconscious, for example.
+In a case like this, an injection would need to be administered as a treatment since a tablet wouldn’t be possible.

 Regulatory Affairs Students Know Injections Act Faster

 While tablets are first absorbed through the stomach and then passed through the liver before entering the bloodstream, injected medication enters the bloodstream immediately.
 As such, in a case where medication is offered in both formats, the injection would act faster than the tablet.
 In an emergency situation, for instance, a doctor will likely prescribe the injected version of a medication to achieve the desired result quicker.
 However, the effectiveness would remain the same no matter the format in this particular case.

 Some medications may provide further benefits in addition to speed when injected.
 For example, a pain relief medication that’s injected will better target the affected area, whereas a tablet will only provide general pain relief and may cause certain side effects, such as fatigue.
 A tablet pain reliever may also need to be taken regularly for a person to experience results, whereas the pain relief from an injection may last several weeks or months.

 Tablets are Easier for Patients to Take Compared to Injections

 There are some injected medications, including insulin, which can be administered at home.
 However, most require the expertise of a healthcare professional, which means it’s generally easier for people to take their medication in tablet format.